 What Is Squint Eye?

-Squint eyes are often called as crossed eyes.
+Squint eyes are often called crossed eyes.
 It is a condition in which eyes do not have similar alignment and can lead to various sight problems such as blurred vision or double vision.
-This condition is also called as strabismus.
-It can also be referred as a state in which the resultant eyes cannot focus on the same object at the same position which increases the stress on one eye than the other, which in turn leads to sight problems as well as amblyopia condition.
+This condition is also called strabismus.
+It can also be referred to as a state in which the resultant eyes cannot focus on the same object at the same position which increases the stress on one eye than the other, which in turn leads to sight problems as well amblyopia condition.
 It can occur suddenly or can also be genetically transferred from parents to children and also be present since childhood or during infant state only.

-There are various causes for strabismus such as muscle dysfunction or farsightedness or due to some trauma or cerebral related problems as well as due to some injuries and some are hereditary.
-Paralysis of 3 cranial nerves namely III, IV &VI, which are useful in eye activity can result in strabismus conditions of eye.
+There are various causes for strabismus such as muscle dysfunction or farsightedness or due to some trauma or cerebral-related problems as well as due to some injuries and some are hereditary.
+Paralysis of 3 cranial nerves namely III, IV &VI, which are useful in eye activity can result in strabismus conditions of the eye.
 Major causes of this problem are unrecognized eye activity and indirect palsy or third sensor palsy.

 - Blurred vision

 Now, problems faced due to strabismus are blurred vision and visual impairment (in rare cases).
 Not only that, strabismus creates an impact on a child’s confidence levels by decreasing their self-esteem.
 Usually, young children are mostly affected with squint eyes and few adult populations too.

 Types of Squint Eye